Excavation Safety

 • Regular inspections – Inspections conducted daily by designated competent persons can help reinforce excavation safety protection implemented for employees.
 Inspections conducted before shift starts can proactively catch and address safety issues.

 Undoubtedly, great training plays an essential role to deliver excavation safety.
-Common excavation course content usually discusses basic definitions, pre-planning, and protective systems.
+Common excavation course content usually discusses basic definitions, excavation hazards, pre-planning, and protective systems.
 With today’s technology, you can easily deliver and track excavation safety training across multiple sites from wherever you are.

 Excavation Safety Toolbox Talk Topics